 Policy and Research Intern

-The Episcopal Church’s Office of Government Relations is seeking an intern to provide research, policy, and administrative support during the Fall of 2019, approximately from mid-August to mid-December.
-This policy, research, and advocacy internship, based at our Capitol Hill office, provides the intern with opportunities to learn and practice the skills of policy research and analysis, advocacy, and engagement.
-While the intern will have significant autonomy in their work, the staff works closely with them to provide an enriching experience and access to outside experts and resources; an intern can expect mentoring and training in skills desirable in any policy-based office.
-The internship may be full or part time and will include a stipend.
+The Episcopal Church’s Office of Government Relations is seeking TWO interns to provide research, policy, and administrative support during the spring of 2021, approximately from mid-January to mid-May.
+This remote policy, research, and advocacy internship provides interns with opportunities to learn and practice the skills of policy research and analysis, advocacy, and engagement.
+While interns will have significant autonomy in their work, the staff works closely with them to provide an enriching experience and access to outside experts and resources; an intern can expect mentoring and training in skills desirable in any policy-based office.
+The internship will be remote, full time, and will include a stipend.

 The intern will: